Kaise Bani

-Kaise Bani or Phulauri Bina chutney kaise bani (Bhojpuri: फुलउरी बिना चटनी कइसे बनी; IAST: phulaurī binā chaṭnī kaïse banï; Lit.: How will phulauri be made without Chutney) is a traditional Bhojpuri Folksong.
-It was first modified and released by Trinidadian singer Sundar Popo in his album Nana and Nani (1969).
+Kaise Bani or Phulauri Bina chutney kaise bani (Bhojpuri: फुलउरी बिना चटनी कइसे बनी; IAST: phulaurī binā chaṭnī kaïse banï; Lit.: How will phulauri be made without Chutney) is a highly influential song rooted in traditional Bhojpuri Music, which gained international fame through adaptations in the Chutney music genre.
+Originally reflecting the folk traditions of the Bhojpuri region of India, its journey through the Indian diaspora, particularly in Trinidad and Tobago, transformed it into a symbol of Indo-Caribbean cultural identity and musical innovation.
+It was first modernized and popularized internationally by Trinidadian singer Sundar Popo, becoming one of the earliest major hits in Chutney music.
 This song got immense popularity after that and remade by many different artists and used in albums and films like Ghar ki Izzat (1994), Dabangg 2 (2012).
-Its popularity led to the formation of a new Music genre named Chutney music, which is the fusion of Bhojpuri and Caribbean music.

 Origin and meaning

 This Bhojpuri Folk song went to Trinidad and Tobago along with the indentured labourers (Girmityas), who were taken to British colonies to work in sugarcane fields from Bhojpuri speaking region of India.
+These folk traditions, often performed by women during private wedding ceremonies (matikoor, gamat), formed the foundation from which public Chutney music emerged in the late 1960s and 1970s.
 In 1969 Sundar Popo released an album named Nana and Nani in which this song was mixed with English lyrics and music was also fused with Caribbean music.
 After this Babla & Kanchan recreated this song and released in 1982.

-The Hookline Phulauri bina chutney kaise bani means, "how will the phulauri will made without chutney".
-Phulauri or Phoelaurie is a bhojpuri dish which is a deep fried ball made of highly seasoned mixture of ground Split pea and Gram flour.
-Phulauris are eaten with Chutney.
-The hookline literally says: "What is the purpose of making the Phulauri if Chutney is not there".
+The hookline "Phulauri bina chutney kaise bani" literally translates to, "How will the phulauri be made without chutney?".
+Phulauri (or Pholourie) is a traditional Bhojpuri/Indo-Caribbean snack, a deep-fried ball made typically from ground split peas or gram flour, almost always served with a chutney (a type of condiment).
+The line implies that one is incomplete or pointless without the other.
+Within the context of Bhojpuri folk songs, references to food items like phulouri and chutney can sometimes carry sexual innuendos.